 Another vital factor is smooth international payment gateway integration.
 This ensures that businesses can quickly connect their systems to the gateway without lengthy development cycles, while maintaining flexibility to adapt as regulations and consumer preferences evolve.
 Features such as sandbox testing, developer-friendly APIs, and documentation speed up deployment and reduce operational risk.

 Finally, scalable payment services are essential for growth-oriented companies.
 Whether a business is expanding into one new market or dozens, the gateway should provide adaptable international payment solutions for businesses of all sizes.
-This means offering reliable international payment processing, settlement flexibility, and transparent reporting that gives merchants visibility into their global operations.
+This means offering reliable international payment processing, flexible settlement, and transparent reporting that give merchants visibility into their global operations.

 Here's the list of vital criteria to pay attention to: